guanlanhu/guanlanhu.github.io/_pages/about.md

 I am a Postdoctoral Research Scientist at <a href='https://datascience.columbia.edu/'> The Data Science Institute, Columbia University</a>.
 I completed my PhD training at <a href='https://temertymedicine.utoronto.ca/'>Temerty Faculty of Medicine, University of Toronto</a> and <a href='https://www.sickkids.ca/'>The Hospital for Sick Children</a>.

-My research interests are Artificial Intelligence in Nutrition, Food Policy, Dietary Behaviors, Metabolic Diseases and Cancer.
+My research interests are Clinical Decision Support, Artificial Intelligence in Nutrition, Food Policy, Dietary Behaviors, Metabolic Diseases and Cancer.

 <!-- , and Precision Nutrition -->